pg-aws/cybercon2023-devsecops-workshop/README.md

 ### Scenario 1
 1. Download the files from the "scenario-1" folder
-2. Navigate to you CodeCommit Repository in AWS console
+2. Navigate to your CodeCommit Repository in AWS console
 3. Select the **sample-template.yaml** file then click 'Edit'
 4. Override the original content with the **ec2-fixed.yaml** file you just downloaded and click "Commit changes"
 5. Wait for CodePipeline to complete.
+This will take around 6 minutes.
 6. Once completed, navigate to the EC2 console and validate the EC2 instance created by CodePipeline

 ### Scenario 2